- Active context: kki_bg_colors_red

 Assessment of Progress

-Kennedy Krieger students also participate in the Maryland School Assessments (MSA), DC School Assessments and other state assessments required for other referring states each year.
-Where appropriate, students may participate in alternative assessments, such as the Alt-MSA, which allows their school performance to be evaluated relative to individually established benchmarks.
-Decisions about participation in assessments, and the associated determination of instructional focus, is made by the IEP team -- a group which includes the student’s school team, parents and representatives of the student’s local school system.
+Kennedy Krieger students also participate in the assessments developed by the Partnership for Assessment of Readiness for College and Careers (PARCC) and other state assessments required for other referring states each year.
+Where appropriate, students may participate in alternative assessments, such as the National Center and State Collaborative (NCSC) Alternative Assessment, which allows their school performance to be evaluated relative to individually established benchmarks.
+Decisions about participation in assessments, and the associated determination of instructional focus, are made by the IEP team -- a group which includes the student’s school team, parents and representatives of the student’s local school system.

 Related services identified on each student's Individualized Education Plan (IEP) are offered.
 Related services are delivered in pull out, embedded and consultative formats.
 These services include, but are not limited to, the following: